Canucks beat Golden Knights 4-0 to again avoid elimination

-EDMONTON, Alberta (AP) — Thatcher Demko stopped 48 shots, Quinn Hughes set an NHL record with a goal and an assist, and the Vancouver Canucks staved off elimination for the second straight game with a 4-0 win over the Vegas Golden Knights Thursday night.
+Thatcher Demko stopped 48 shots, Quinn Hughes set an NHL record with a goal and an assist, and the Canucks staved off elimination for the second straight game with a 4-0 win over the Vegas Golden Knights Thursday night.

+“Thatcher’s been our MVP both nights,” Hughes said.
+“He’s standing on his head back there, making some amazing saves to keep us in games.”

-Demko did the rest in his second playoff start, forcing a Game 7 Friday in the Edmonton bubble.
+Demko did the rest in his second playoff start, becoming the third rookie goalie in NHL history to force a Game 7 with a shutout.

-Game 7 is Friday night.
+Game 7 is Friday.

+“There’s no quit.
+We showed that all year,” Miller said.
+“Obviously (Demko) is playing unreal right now and we’re coming on at the right time.”

 Demko was stellar in Game 5 when Jacob Markstom was deemed unfit to play and was even better Thursday night.
-The 24-year-old from San Diego stymied the Golden Knights with a series of spectacular saves and helped the Canucks withstand a flurry of shots with a 1-0 lead late in the first period into the second.
+The 24-year-old San Diegan stymied the Golden Knights with a series of spectacular saves and helped the Canucks withstand a flurry of shots with a 1-0 lead late in the first period into the second.

 Demko has stopped 90 of 91 shots in two starts, leaving the Golden Knights frustrated in their attempt to reach the Western Conference finals for the second time in three years.